everybodyatonce/ea1-dot-co/_jobs/social-media-audience-strategist.md

 ## Role & Responsibilities

-The Social Media Audience Strategist is responsible for developing and executing social media campaigns , audience development, and content creation.
+The Social Media Audience Strategist is responsible for developing and executing social media campaigns, audience development, and content creation.
 They will oversee and/or implement the execution of social media strategies that build both brand awareness and audience affinity on major and emerging social media platforms.
 Collaborating with a staff of social media and audience development experts, they will be responsible for:

 - Strategic development and execution for campaigns and brands
 - Execution of creative audience development for campaigns and brands